singhkpratham/geocompr/11-spatial-cv.md

 data("ta", package = "spDataLarge")
 ```

-The first three rows of `lsl`, rounded to two significant digits can be found in Table \@ref(tab:lslsummary).
+The first three rows of `lsl`, rounded to two significant digits, can be found in Table \@ref(tab:lslsummary).

 Table: (\#tab:lslsummary)Structure of the lsl dataset.